hcoles/pitest-site/quickstart/mutators.markdown

 The switch mutator finds the first label within a switch statement that differs from the default label.
 It mutates the switch statement by replacing the default label (wherever it is used) with this label.
 All the other labels are replaced by the default one.

-*Thanks to Stefan Penndorf who contributed this documentation.*

 <a name="ABS" id="EXPERIMENTAL_ABS"></a>

 Negation Mutator (ABS)